 The Centers for Medicare & Medicaid Services (CMS) have issued regulations that define the settings in which it is permissible for states to pay for Medicaid Home and Community-Based Services (HCBS).
 The purpose of these regulations is to ensure that individuals receive Medicaid HCBS in settings that are integrated in and support full access to the greater community.
 This includes opportunities to seek employment and work in competitive and integrated settings, engage in community life, control personal resources, and receive services in the community, to the same degree as individuals who do not receive HCBS.

-The Iowa Medicaid Enterprise is working to implement the Iowa Health and Wellness Plan.
-The Iowa Health and Wellness Plan will begin on January 1, 2014.
-The plan will provide coverage for individuals age 19-64 with income up to and including 133 percent of the Federal Poverty Level.
+The Iowa Health and Wellness Plan began on January 1, 2014.
+The plan provides coverage for individuals age 19-64 with income up to and including 133 percent of the Federal Poverty Level.
+If you are looking for enrollment information on the Iowa Health and Wellness Plan, please visit the member webpages of the Iowa Health and Wellness Plan.

 Balancing Incentive Program (BIP)